alessalessio/readme/README.md

 I want to plan together with you your career path.
 And if you don't have the answer to questions like 'where do you see yourself in 1 or 5 years?'.
 I'll help you find them.

 We, as engineers, have a duty to ourselves to build up our skills, to evolve and to bring this know-how within the team and the product.
 I want to work with you and find the learning path that fits for you.
-It is part of my job to review how your learning path is going, and give you the oppportunities to grow professionally.
+It is part of my job to review how your learning path is going, and give you the opportunities to grow professionally.

 ### What NOT to expect from me:
 Blaming and finger pointing when you make a mistake.